 At 16, Nora began experiencing pain in her right wrist.
-She was diagnosed with psoriasis in January 2018 and with PsA in September of this year.
+She was diagnosed with psoriasis in January 2018 and with PsA in September 2019.

 “There seemed to me to be a pattern between my psoriasis and my pain,” she says.
 “I recognized the pattern from having watched my mother.
 And now I completely understand why she asked me to carry those plates.
 I had to start asking her for help in that same sort of way.”

 Her psoriasis is, in her words, “not too bad.”
 She had some psoriasis on her scalp when she was diagnosed, but she believes it’s improved.
 Now she mostly has inverse psoriasis.
 She has painful flares, and with that and her PsA, she’s had to make a few changes in her lifestyle.
 For example, she’s no longer a drummer in her high school marching band.
 She switched instead to the chorus so she could still be involved in music.

 Nora relies on her mother not just for her lifelong example of strength and grace, but for her knowledge about their disease.